ooddle

 How ooddle Helps

 The Mind and Recovery pillars inside ooddle bake vagus work into your daily protocol.
 We schedule the breathing in the right windows, build the humming into your commute, and time the cold exposure to your shower routine.
+The Movement pillar pairs cardio with breath work.
+The Metabolic pillar protects you from the blood sugar swings that fight the calm you are building.
 Explorer (free) gives you the daily prompts.
-Core ($29/mo) personalizes the timing around your real schedule.
+Core ($12/mo) personalizes the timing around your real schedule and your real signals.
+Pass ($39/mo, coming soon) layers in deeper protocols for users who want to push further.

 Ready to try something different?